gwannon/ideasRoleras/Point-n-click/04NPC.md

 [![Shadowy Alley Show the detective silhouetted by Fedor Lunin](./images/figura-callejon.png "Shadowy Alley Show the detective silhouetted by Fedor Lunin")](https://www.vecteezy.com/vector-art/53228943-shadowy-alley-show-the-detective-silhouetted-against-a-dimly-lit-alley-trench-coat-billowing-as-he-peers-around-a-corner-a-street-lamp-illuminating-the-scene "Shadowy Alley Show the detective silhouetted by Fedor Lunin")

-You're walking down the street and suddenly from an alleyway comes a shout: "Hey, you, loser!"
-You ask, "Me?" and he replies, "Yeah, you, loser!"
+You're walking down the street and suddenly from an alleyway comes a shout: «Hey, you, loser!» You ask, «Me?» and he replies, «Yeah, you, loser!».
 You go in and there's a suspicious-looking guy with a wide-brimmed hat that hides his face and a long trench coat that covers him to his feet.

 Is he a thief about to rob you?
 A drug dealer, or worse, a Pokémon card dealer?
 A pervert?
 You don't know, and it's best not to approach him.